-In this era, the role of social and economic factors was observed to contribute much to the causation of disease, especially poverty conditions, which clearly contributed to nutritional deficiencies.11 sanitation and public health.
+In 1850, Lemuel Shattuck published the first report on sanitation and public health problems in the Commonwealth of Massachusetts.
+Shattuck was a teacher, sociologist, and statistician, and served in the state legislature.
+He was the chair of a legislative committee to study sanitation and public health.
 The report set forth many public health programs and needs for the next century.
 Of the many needs and programs suggested, several of them were epidemiologic in nature.
 One of the things needed to ensure that epidemiology, its investigations, and the all-important control and prevention aspects of its work be achieved is an organized and structured effort.
 The organized effort has to come through an organization sponsored by the government.